House Republicans ready for critical immigration talks with no deal in sight

 WASHINGTON — House Republicans will meet for potential make-or-break immigration negotiations Thursday morning as they struggle to strike an immigration deal that unites GOP moderates and conservatives — with citizenship for DACA recipients remaining the major sticking point.

-The closed-door session comes after a small group of leaders representing various factions within the House GOP conference failed to reach an agreement during a meeting with Republican House leadership Wednesday evening — a stalemate that puts a weeks-long efforts to reach a compromise in jeopardy.
+The closed-door session comes after a small group of leaders representing various factions within the House GOP conference failed to reach an agreement during a meeting with Republican House leadership Wednesday evening — a stalemate that puts a weekslong effort to reach a compromise in jeopardy.

 The Wednesday meeting had been arranged to broker the different factions within the party: the head of the conservative Freedom Caucus, and the group of moderate Republicans who are threatening to take over the House floor by way of a procedure known as a discharge petition — a maneuver that would allow them to offer a number of immigration proposals after a lack of movement on the issue from congressional leaders.